15 Best Practices for Manufacturers to Help Improve Inventory Management

 15. Put It All Together with Cloud ERP

 Fortunately, you don’t need to buy multiple software systems in order to implement the inventory management best practices described above.
-Rootstock Cloud ERP on the Salesforce Cloud Platform gives you all the tools you need to turn your inventory management processes into real benefits for your company.
+Rootstock Cloud ERP on the Salesforce Cloud Platform gives you all the tools you need to turn your inventory management processes into measurable outcomes for your company.

 - Replace spreadsheets with accurate digital records with instant access to all detailed inventory information, including transactions, customizable cycle counts, ABC category analysis, and more.